 On January 24, 2019, we filed suit against Amgen in the United States District Court of Delaware alleging that the manufacture of Amgen's Humira® biosimilar, AmgevitaTM, infringes Coherus' U.S. patents 10,155,039; 10,159,732; and 10,159,733.
 Each of the asserted Coherus patents is directed to stable formulations of adalimumab.
 On March 5, 2019, we filed an amended complaint asserting an additional patent, U.S. patent 10,207,000.
 On April 18, 2019, Amgen filed its answer and counterclaims.
 On June 24, 2019, we filed our answer to Amgen's counterclaims.
 On November 25, 2019, the parties filed a Stipulation of Dismissal, dismissing all claims set forth in our amended complaint with prejudice, and all counterclaims and affirmative defenses set forth in Amgen's answer, affirmative defenses, and counterclaims as moot.
 On November 26, 2019, the Court granted the Stipulation of Dismissal.
 On December 9, 2019, Amgen filed a Motion for a Determination of Exceptional Case and an Award of Fees.
 On January 7, 2020, we filed our Answering Brief in Opposition to Amgen's motion.
 On January 21, 2020, Amgen filed its Reply Brief.
-The case is currently pending.
+On June 11, 2020, the Court issued an order denying Amgen's motion.